elhumble/minION_species_ID/README.md

 The `basecalled` directory should now contain the log files, a sequencing_summary.txt file and two new directories: `pass` and `fail`.

 Take a look in these new folders.
-What files you see?
+What files can you see?

 ### 3. Concatenate files <a name="cat"></a>